chao-samu/SearchBar-for-Everything-and-TC/README.md

    and the correct program paths.
 Keep it LUA language conform (normally you just need to know that you have to use double backslashes instead of single backslashes)
-5. If you wish, change appearance (Color, Size...) in the Skin ini file.
+5. If you wish, change appearance (color, size...) in the Skin ini file.